 The Masseter is the powerful muscle on the side of you cheek that enables you to bite and chew.
 It is important for two separate reasons

 - A large masseter muscle makes your jaw look square.
 A square jaw can actually look good on some men.
-In fact the band of muscle below the eye also gives a somewhat manly character.
-But it's a different matter if it is too square, especially if you are a woman for it takes away that feminine oval face.
+But it’s a different matter if it is too square, especially if you are a woman for it takes away that feminine oval face.

 - Medically, a large masseter is associated with teeth grinding and bruxism, or a pain in your jaw caused by spasm of the muscles